 So, how to sleep with upper back pain?

 We often take it for granted but a healthy back is essential in maintaining our daily lives.
 As such, we need to give it the proper care that it deserves.

-Some simple stretches upon waking up is easy to do and doesn’t take long.
+Some simple stretches upon waking up are easy to do and don’t take long time.
 Pay attention to your posture throughout the day as well.

-We spend a third of our lives on our bed which is why it is essential that we use a good mattress and pillows.
+How to sleep with upper back pain?
+We spend a third of our lives on our bed which is why it is essential that we use a good mattress and pillow.
 A mattress that can’t give enough support can cause back pain or worsen an existing one.

 But, if it isn’t your mattress that is the culprit, it might be your sleeping position that is causing your back pain.
 For this, I recommend using a knee pillow.